dsgreen2/Python-Code-Dryrunner/README.md

 # Python-Code-Dryrunner
-Get a step by step dryrun of your python code.

 Writing the dry run of a code manually is a tedious task especially for beginners in programming .<br> This project gives a dry run of the python code entered by user to analyse the changes occuring with the execution of each line. <br><br>

 1. Ace editor is integrated into the frontend for taking user input.<br>